robstave/ArduinoComponentSketches/ACS-85 ATTiny85 sketches/ACS-85-0617/README.md

 # ACS-85-0617

-Probability Drop gate
+Probability Drop Gate

 ## Overview

+This sketch acts as a probability-based gate.
+Here's how it works:

-  If the drop pin is low, this is just a 100 passthrough.
+- If the drop pin is low, the input signal passes through 100% of the time.

-  If the pin is high, then the top pin follows the input put with a probability of dropping.
-The other pin is high on the drop.
+- If the drop pin is high, the top pin follows the input with a probability of dropping.
+When a drop occurs, the other pin goes high.

-  This is not too particularly different than  ACS-85-0615
+This is conceptually similar to ACS-85-0615 but with a slightly different behavior.

 ![Diagram](https://github.com/robstave/ArduinoComponentSketches/blob/master/ACS-85%20ATTiny85%20sketches/ACS-85-0617/images/617.png)